 Terra initially refused medical attention at the scene, but when her mother arrived and saw the golf-ball-sized lump on Terra’s head, she insisted that Terra see the family’s doctor that afternoon.
 By the time Terra saw her doctor a few hours later, she was also experiencing neck and back pain.
 The doctor diagnosed a neck and back strain and a contusion to the head.
 Terra was advised to go home and ice her injuries and take Ibuprofen for pain.

-Over the next 3 days Terra’s pain grew worse.
+Over the next three days Terra’s pain grew worse.
 At trial she said she felt like she had been beaten by baseball bats.

 About four months after the collision, Terra’s mother called the PCP for a back specialist because Terra’s lower back pain had not gone away.
 She saw an orthopedist doctor at Kruger Orthopedics Clinic in Edmonds, who prescribed 8 physical therapy sessions over the next 30 days.
 The doctor instructed the physical therapist to develop a home exercise program for Terra so she would not have to continue formal care.
 Terra completed her last physical therapy session approximately six months after the date of the collision.